As you probably know, malware infections can cause all kinds of strange problems on Windows PCs.

 If the scans don’t find any malware you can tell the tech which scans you ran and that no malware was found.
 That info will let the tech know that you’re an informed user and you won’t be easily scammed.

-And the best way to verify that malware isn’t what’s causing your computer’s problems is to run your own series of malware scans BEFORE you take the machine to a repair shop!
+Like they say, “trust, but verify”, and the best way to verify that malware isn’t what’s causing your computer’s problems is to run your own series of malware scans BEFORE you take the machine to a repair shop.

 Bonus tip: Do you know the differences between viruses, spyware and the other various forms of malware?
 The short video below does a great job at explaining the differences between them.